uni-tue-kn/draft-ihle-song-mpls-mna-signaling/draft-ihle-song-mpls-mna-signaling.md

 ## The Readable Label Depth (RLD)

 The Readable Label Depth (RLD) is the number of LSEs an LSR can parse without performance impact{{?I-D.ietf-mpls-mna-fwk}}.
-An LSR is required to search the MPLS stack for Network-Action Substacks (NAS) that have to be processed by this node.
+An LSR is required to search the MPLS stack for Network-Action Substacks (NAS) that have to be processed by the LSR.
-For that purpose, the network actions must be within the RLD of a node.
+To that end, the network actions must be within the RLD of the node.
-The ingress LER that pushes the network actions MUST ensure that a hop-by-hop-scoped network action is readable at each LSR on the path, i.e., that it is placed within the RLD of each node.
+For hop-by-hop-scoped network actions, the ingress LER that pushes the network actions MUST ensure that the actions are readable at each LSR on the path, i.e., that it is placed within the RLD of each node.
-For this purpose, multiple copies of the hop-by-hop-scoped NAS may be placed in the stack.

 ### Example

 An example for the RLD parameter is given in {{fig-rld_example}}.
 With an RLD of 5, an LSR is capable of reading labels A, B, C, D, and E but not F.
 An RLD of 8 is required in this example to read the entire MPLS stack.

 ~~~~